breezy-codes/breezy-codes.github.io/content/about-me/accomplishments.md

 # Academic Accomplishments

+My academic journey has been marked by a strong commitment to excellence, reflected in my high WAM of 95.75.
+I have received several awards, including the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
+My research interests lie in telecommunications and computational mathematics, with a focus on optical x-haul network design to support reconfigurable O-RAN in 6G networks.

 ## Highlights

 - **Discrete Mathematics and Cryptography:** Achieved a score of 95 in Discrete Mathematics, which ignited a passion for Cryptography.
 This interest led me to explore Quantum Computing and tackle the complex topic of Quantum Cryptography.
 My report on this topic was selected for the *Deakin Maths Yearbook*, making me the first person to be featured twice in the same year.
 I will also be featured in the 2024 maths yearbook for my work on optical xhaul networks.